prograd-labs/java-oops-lab/project/Description/Enemies.md

 The intersting part is that, the only damage that can happen - can only happen through either gunOne or gunTwo, because both are equally good at handling sword or spears.

-Villain being Villain -- seeking for some unfair advanage, he thought of wearing an armour inside his clothes.
+src.Villain being src.Villain -- seeking for some unfair advanage, he thought of wearing an armour inside his clothes.
 This armour reduces the damage done by each gun by 10 -->

 - gunOne - damage with armour = 20
 - gunTwo - damage with armour = 40